REPLACE/RENEW GREEN CARD

 If there is no expiration date on the permanent Green Card you now have, you must renew it immediately.
 The absence of an expiration date indicates that the card was issued before 1990 and is therefore invalid.

-Form I-829, Petition by Entrepreneur to Remove Conditions, to remove conditions on a Green Card obtained through financial investment in a U.S. business before the card you now have expires.
+Form I-829, Petition by Entrepreneur to Remove Conditions, to remove conditions on a Green Card obtained through financial investment in a U.S. business before the card you now have expired.

-Legally, there are many other reasons why you must renew or replace you Green Card.
+Legally, there are many other reasons why you must renew or replace your Green Card.
 You can do so by filing Form I-90 with USCIS if:

 - You are legally classified as a “commuter” but you are now actually taking up residence in the U.S.